yichunzhao/Demo-Thymeleaf-SpringMvc/README.md

 *Storage mechanisms*

-User security details is stored in a Relational database
+User security details is stored in a Relational database.

-*UserDetailService*

-*PasswordEncorder*
+*UserDetailsService*

+Core interface which loads user-specific security details.

+*PasswordEncoder*

+Service interface for encoding password.
+Normally we use BCryptPasswordEncoder.